Other Post-Secondary Students

 - Statistics 2500 or equivalent

-*Please see the Program Information page on this website for additional Bachelor of Nursing (Collaborative) Program information and admission requirements.
+Please see Program Information for additional Bachelor of Nursing (Collaborative) Program information and admission requirements.

 Admission Decisions: Admission decisons will be emailed by the first week of June to the applicant's personal email account.
 Make sure to check the junk mail folder as the email may end up in that folder.

-Transcripts: Students applying to the Four-Year Program or Fast-Track Option from a post-secondary institution other than Memorial University of Newfoundland, must provide a current official interim transcript by the application deadline.
+Transcripts: Students applying to the Four-Year Option or Fast-Track Option from a post-secondary institution other than Memorial University of Newfoundland, must provide a current official interim transcript by the application deadline.
 Students must also arrange to have all final official transcripts sent directly from the institution once the academic year is complete.
-Students must arrange to have transcripts sent directly to the Nursing Consortium Office.
+Students must arrange to have transcripts sent directly to the Office of the Registrar, Memorial University.